-As you probably know, one of the requirements for U.S. citizenship is that you show "good moral character."
+One of the important requirements for U.S. citizenship is that the applicant show "good moral character."
 This doesn't mean showing that you're better than the average person, but it does involve showing that you have behaved well, including paying your taxes.

-The naturalization application Form N-400 issued by U.S. Citizenship and Immigration Services (USCIS) specifically asks about whether you have paid the taxes that you owe.
+The naturalization application Form N-400 issued by U.S. Citizenship and Immigration Services (USCIS) specifically asks about whether you have paid the taxes that you owe, including any federal, state, and local obligations.
 (See When Visa or Green Card Holders Must Pay Taxes if you're in doubt about your obligation.)

 Evidence that the applicant is complying with such a payment plan has, in some cases, been accepted by USCIS as sufficient proof of good moral character.